 This post may contain affiliate links to things like tours, hotels, Amazon associates and products.
 These help me earn a small commission at no additional charge to you.

-The countryside around Loch Ness is wonderful.
+The Scottish countryside in this region is wonderful.
 Inverness is the biggest settlement for miles around meaning trekkers and walkers have a cosy base to return to at the end of the day.

 During my recent trip backpacking the UK, I planned to visit Glasgow and Edinburgh but found the prospect of the rolling Highlands too tempting to stay down south (you know you’re going far north when those places are ‘down south’!).